How Your Credit Score Affects Car Insurance Rates

 Secure

-Credit Rating Average Annual Premium Monthly Cost Increase vs. Excellent
+Credit Rating Estimated Annual Premium Monthly Cost Increase vs. Excellent

 Factors Beyond Credit That Matter

 Credit-based insurance scores represent just one element in the complex equation insurers use to calculate your premium.
 Your driving record carries significant weight, with at-fault accidents and traffic violations triggering substantial rate increases.
-Learn more about how much insurance goes up after an accident to understand the full impact of driving incidents.
+Learn more about high-risk car insurance if you've had recent incidents on your record, or explore how an accident affects your rates for a detailed breakdown.

 Your claims history matters because insurers view frequent claims as a predictor of future losses, regardless of fault.
-Age and experience level influence rates, with young and elderly drivers typically paying more.
-Your location affects premiums due to varying accident rates, theft statistics, and repair costs across different areas.
+Age and experience level influence rates, with young drivers typically paying significantly more.
+Your location affects premiums due to varying accident rates, theft statistics, and repair costs — even your zip code can make a meaningful difference.

 Vehicle-related factors include your car's make, model, safety features, and theft rate.
-A Toyota costs less to insure than many other brands due to strong safety ratings and lower repair costs.
 Annual mileage impacts risk exposure, while your chosen coverage level and deductible directly affect premium amounts.
+License points and tickets can compound the impact of poor credit, stacking surcharges that push rates even higher.

 Pros